xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 Repository-specific pull request templates must be followed when available.

-Titles are worth a moment of thought, because they are what everyone else sees in a list of fifty pull requests:
+Titles are worth a moment of thought, because they are what everyone else sees in e-mail notifications or in a list of fifty pull requests:

 > **Weak:** device lock release
 >